 This presented a major crisis as there was an increasing demand for organ and tissue donations that seriously ill patients depend on in order to have a fighting chance in beating their debilitating illnesses and have a second chance at life.

-Since a majority of the team members at the time were of the ‘older’ generation, they found themselves scratching their heads when it comes to finding effective ways to promote organ tissue donations to young college kids.
+Since the majority of the team members at the time were of the ‘older’ generation, they found themselves scratching their heads when it comes to finding effective ways to promote organ tissue donations to young college kids.

-Long story short, after giving it much thought, they eventually concluded “Who better to promote to college students than college students themselves?.”
+Long story short, after giving it much thought, they eventually concluded “Who better to promote to college students than college students themselves?”

 It probably came to no surprise that despite the fact the target of the campaign were our own peers, a group which theoretically we should find little difficulty in communicating and relating to, trying to convince them to become an organ and tissue donor was anything but easy.